Atroooo/LLM-Document-Analysis/README.md

 This project aims to use a LLM to answer questions related to documents provided by the user.
 This project is made in Python with vLLM, huggingface and pandas.

 ### LLM
-The LLM used is Mistral-7B-Instruct-v0.2-GPTQ, which is a model trained on the Instruct dataset.
+The LLM used is Mistral-7B-Instruct-v0.2-GPTQ.
 The model is available on [huggingface](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GPTQ).

 This is a custom version of the Mistral-7B-Instruct-v0.2 that is lighter than the original one, allowing it to be used in less powerful machines.
+I'm currently using the main version.
+Note by the Model Creator: 4-bit, with Act Order and group size 128g.
+Uses even less VRAM than 64g, but with slightly lower accuracy.

 ### Hardware
 The project as been tested on an instance EC2 of AWS.